TRIALS BY WRITTEN DECLARATION:

 In adddition, you are also waiving other constitutional rights such as your Right to Appear, Right to Testify in Person, and just as importantly, your Right to Confront Adverse Witnesses (such as the law enforcement officer involved in your particular case).
 You will not have the benefit of seeing the Officer's Declaration and statements he/she is making against you - and vice versa - prior to submitting your own Declaration!

+My office may be able to obtain favorable results for you !
 I have been in practice for over 35 years, and have a very high success rate !
 Please contact me today for a FREE case evaluation at (760) 326-5297 - Call Anytime !

 Attorney at Law